Meet the Associates

 Barry Shain, President and CEO

-Barry L. Shain is a principal in the firm of The Shain Group, Inc. a company providing investment advisory, gift administration and fundraising consulting services (emphasizing planned giving and endowment development and capital, annual and major gifts campaigns) for not-for-profit and charitable organizations, foundations and philanthropists.
+Barry L. Shain is the principal in the firm of The Shain Group, Inc. a company providing investment advisory, gift administration and fundraising consulting services (emphasizing capital, annual and major gifts campaigns, as well as planned giving and endowment development) for not-for-profit and charitable organizations, foundations and philanthropists.

 He holds a Masters Degree in Business and a Bachelors Degree in Sociology, and has made a career of applying business and marketing practices to the not-for-profit arena.